DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ### Find delivery partner IDs

-Delivery partners are assigned a unique ID by DfE.
-This `delivery_partner_id` is required when [confirming partnerships with a school and delivery partner](/api-reference/ecf/guidance.html#confirm-a-partnership-with-a-school-and-delivery-partner).

 ```
 GET /api/v3/delivery-partners
 ```

+We assign every delivery partner a unique ID.
+This `delivery_partner_id` is required when [confirming partnerships with a school and delivery partner](/api-reference/ecf/guidance.html#confirm-a-partnership-with-a-school-and-delivery-partner).

-Note, providers can also filter results by adding a `cohort` filter to the parameter.
-For example: `GET /api/v3/delivery-partners?filter[cohort]=2024`
+Providers can also filter results by adding a cohort filter to the parameter.
+For example, `GET /api/v3/delivery-partners?filter[cohort]=2024`.

-An example response body is listed below.
 Successful requests will return a response body including delivery partner details.

-For more detailed information see the specifications for this [find delivery parter IDs endpoint](/api-reference/reference-v3.html#api-v3-delivery-partners-get).
+For more detailed information, view the `GET delivery-partners` [endpoint documentation](/api-reference/reference-v3.html#api-v3-delivery-partners-get).

-#### Example response body:
+#### Example response body

 ```
 {